 According to the Journal of Feline Medicine and Surgery, cat saliva can contain the following harmful bacteria:

-- Pasteurella multocida – This is part of the ‘normal oral flora of cats.’
-So, even if your cat lives indoors and is very clean, its saliva will still contain Pasteurella multocida.
+- Pasteurella multocida – this is part of the normal oral flora of cats.
+So, even if your cat lives indoors and is very clean, its saliva will still contain Pasteurella multocida

 Why Do Cats Lick Their Wounds?

-- Pain relief: Some components of cat saliva provide pain relief.
+- Pain relief – Some components of cat saliva provide pain relief.

-- Recovery: Saliva does have some antibacterial and healing properties.
+- Recovery – Saliva does have some antibacterial and healing properties.
 This is why many animals have a natural urge to lick their wounds.

 Do Cats Tongues Heal Wounds?

-Also, the act of licking can be self-soothing and pain-relieving.
+The act of licking can be self-soothing and pain-relieving.
 It’s perfectly normal for cats to lick their wounds to remove dirt, so this behavior isn’t usually a cause for concern when done in moderation.
 Unfortunately, excessive grooming can become a problem for some felines.

-Cat saliva cannot fight all types of infections.
-Indeed, deep skin infections are very common in cats.
+It must be remembered that cats’ saliva cannot fight all types of infection.
+Indeed, deep skin infections are common in cats.
 This suggests that wound licking is not enough to keep germs away or bacterial infections at bay.